GuardianRG/octalysisprime/manuscript/landing.md

 Once there, you can view all current and past challenges, and also submit your own!

 Pay attention to email and Slack updates to learn about existing and upcoming **Design Challenges**.
-By participating, some members have been rewarded with the Legendary Thrakos (for the Winner) in addition to valuable EXP and Chou Coins for Finalists.
+By participating, some members have been rewarded with the Legendary **Thrakos** Geomon (for the Winner) in addition to valuable EXP and Chou Coins for Finalists.

 Previous Finalists and Winners had additional prizese.
 Simon was invited to join The Octalysis Group in 2018.
 Also in 2018, Mayur Kapur won the first Food Heroes Challenge and was flown to Shanghai by challenge sponsor JUCCCE.org.
 In 2020, Martín Villegas will take a similar trip as the Food Heroes 2 Winner.